php-mongo/docker-compose-app/README.md

         - php artisan passport:keys
     - Create the passport 'personal key'
         - php artisan passport:client --personal
+    - !!
+If you were unable to open the container shell earlier, and have accessed it another way you may not have direct access to the 'dosetup' command
+    - You can run the command like this:
+        - First ensure you are in the application root:
+            - pwd ( should display /usr/share/phpMongoAdmin)
+            - try: dosetup
+            - if you get something like: /bin/sh: 21: dosetup: not found
+            - try this:
+            - /bin/bash -c "source /etc/profile.d/phpmongoadmin.sh && dosetup"
+            - This will run the same sequence of commands

 #### You can now open a browser and load the 'localhost'

 Opening http://localhost with no path should load the default Html page.
 Opening the browser with http://localhost/phpmongoadmin should initialise the PhpMongoAdmin setup Read the [setup guide](https://phpmongoadmin.com/support/documentation/setup) in our docs for further guidance

+### Things to be aware of

+1) If you have successfully created the 'Control User' and logged in to the application, but at some later time you decide to rebuild the docker from scratch you will need to clear the 'user`s token' from 'Local Storage' in your browser.